zarf-dev/proposals/0019-refactor-image-operations/README.md

 - ggcr: Image write concurrency errors google/go-containerregistry [#1941](https://github.com/google/go-containerregistry/issues/1941)
 - ggcr: Docker with Containerd snapshotter gives wrong config name [#1954](https://github.com/google/go-containerregistry/issues/1954)

 Each of these bug reports have had no responses and were automatically closed as not planned after being marked as stale. oras-go image operations are goroutine safe which solves [#1941](https://github.com/google/go-containerregistry/issues/1941). [#1955](https://github.com/google/go-containerregistry/issues/1955) stems from Crane not properly handling non-container OCI images in it's cache.
-The intended cache solution in this proposal handles non container OCI images. oras-go does not provide a native way to import Docker images.
+The cache solution in this proposal handles non container OCI images. oras-go does not provide a native way to import Docker images.
 However, we will be able to avoid [#1954](https://github.com/google/go-containerregistry/issues/1954) in our custom implementation.

 There are also several issues in the Zarf repository involving Crane:
 - Unable to use OCI artifacts that are not all image layers [#3113](https://github.com/zarf-dev/zarf/issues/3113)